eyeccc/explainer/README.md

 obj1.setCSV("heyImCSVfile.csv"); // your csv file
 obj1.setSVGSize(500,300); // append a svg canvas with width = 500, height = 300
 obj1.setHistBinNum(20); // set number of histogram bins as 20
+obj1.setGenreBoxplotInvisible(); // boxplot by genre will not show up obj1.setMaxRows(5); // the max number of rows for the stacked boxes will be 5

 // please set all your preference before drawing obj1.draw();